 Any student failing a fourth level subject, is required in the year in which the subject/s are repeated to complete a Continuous Clinical Practicum evaluation in Diagnostics IV, Clinical Chiropractic IV, Chiropractic Principles and Practice IV and Clinical Biomechanics and Kinesiology IV.
 This Continuous Clinical Practicum evaluation at minimum will constitute four evaluations during the year, one in each quarter.
+(Amended w.e.f.
+2003/01)

-Please refer to Rule G17.
+8.4.4 Exclusion Rules Please refer to Rule G17.

-In accordance with Rule G23A(a), the minimum duration for this programme will be one (1) year of registered study and the maximum duration will be two (2) years of registered study, including any periods of WIL.
+In accordance with Rule G23 A(a), the minimum duration for this programme will be one (1) year of registered study and the maximum duration will be two (2) years of registered study, including any periods of WIL.
 Should a student interrupt their studies by more than three (3) years, the student will need to apply to the department for permission to re-register and will need to prove currency of appropriate knowledge prior to being given permission to continue with registration.